In a couple weeks this blog will be five years old. Accordingly, through the coming fortnight I’m gonna be taking a few looks back.

 6. Good Night, And Good Luck.
 George Clooney’s fat-free ode to journalistic integrity.

 5. My Summer of Love.
-Released on DVD only here in Halifax, a British coming-of-age love story between two girls in Yorkshire, with a star-making role from Emily Blunt.
+Released on DVD only here in Halifax, a British coming-of-age love story from a Polish director featuring two girls in Yorkshire, with a star-making role from Emily Blunt.